 Simple yet homely art galleries are sprinkled along in between, while super-smart waterfront pockets like The Ellysian attract an ever-more cosmopolitan crowd.
 But nowhere has this gentle evolution been more apparent than with one of the first developments on the peninsula: the low-key Naia Resort and Spa, encompassing 19 acres of secluded beachfront and lush lagoon landscapes within the private 224-acre Cocoplum Community.

 Found just outside Seine Bight village, 35 residences, treetop villas, and cozy beach houses empty directly onto the beach.
-Each dwelling boasts its own character, like pops of vibrant Caribbean silhouette artwork, decadent white-trimmed verandas with private splash pools, and huge bathrooms with either a freestanding and deep-soaking tub or entirely outdoor garden shower.
-Empty, relaxed and full of charm, Naia Resort & Spa encapsulates a tropical Caribbean getaway, tucked away for families (and couples especially) to reunite, escape and exhale in Belize.
+Each dwelling boasts its own character, like pops of vibrant Caribbean silhouette artwork, decadent white-trimmed verandas with private splash pools, and huge bathrooms with either a freestanding or deep-soaking tub or entirely outdoor garden shower.
+Empty, relaxed, and full of charm, Naia Resort & Spa encapsulates a tropical Caribbean getaway, tucked away for families (and couples especially) to reunite, escape and exhale in Belize.

 It’s one of—if not, is already—the ultimate spa-centric seaside luxury resort in Belize.
-Once you’re there, it’s obvious: besides the overflowing amenities, the Naia Spa stands as the heart of the property amongst palmetto islets, hovering wooden cabanas and floating lily pads dotting an enchanting freshwater lagoon.
+Once you’re there, it’s obvious: besides the overflowing amenities, the Naia Spa stands as the heart of the property amongst palmetto islets, hovering wooden cabanas, and floating lily pads dotting an enchanting freshwater lagoon.

 Five individual treatment suites are fully stocked with Naia’s signature line of organic spa products for your choice of facial, massage, body treatment, or either of Naia’s two signature rituals.
 As such, the resort feels very exclusive.
-From the Primeval Salt Stone massage—where hand-carved salt stones are warmed for sweet stress relief—or locally harvested medicinal essential oils of ginger, ylang-ylang and orange are integrated into your massage, there’s but two words left to utter.
+From the Primeval Salt Stone massage—where hand-carved salt stones are warmed for sweet stress relief—or locally harvested medicinal essential oils of ginger, ylang-ylang and orange are integrated into your massage, there are but two words left to utter.
 Paradise: found.

-Unhurried, ground yourself pre- and post-treatment at the lounge areas of the spa, or make good use of the spa’s client-exclusive pool.
-Oh, and the spa also includes a fitness center with a full service gym and yoga studio—flooded with natural light, thanks to unobstructed ceiling-to-floor glass windows.
+Unhurried, ground yourself pre- and post-treatment at the lounge areas of the spa or make good use of the spa’s client-exclusive pool.
+Oh, and the spa also includes a fitness center with a full-service gym and yoga studio—flooded with natural light, thanks to unobstructed ceiling-to-floor glass windows.